cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Spacelift Tenant-Specific Spaces

 A tenant-specific Space in Spacelift, such as `core` or `plat`, includes the administrator stack for that specific Space and _all_ components in the given tenant.
 This administrator stack uses `var.context_filters` to select all components in the given tenant and create Spacelift stacks for each.
 Similar to the root adminstrator stack, we again create a unique stack slug for each tenant.
-For example `NAMESPACE-gbl-core`
+For example `core-gbl-spacelift` or `plat-gbl-spacelift`.

-For example, configure a `core` administrator stack with `stacks/orgs/NAMESPACE/core/core-spacelift.yaml`.
+For example, configure a `core` administrator stack with `stacks/orgs/NAMESPACE/core/spacelift.yaml`.

 ```yaml
 import: